Alex Verdugo Player Props: Red Sox vs. Giants

 Alex Verdugo At The Plate

-- Among qualifying hitters in MLB, he ranks 42nd in batting average, 44th in on-base percentage, and 80th in slugging.
+- Among the qualified hitters in baseball, he ranks 43rd in batting average, 47th in on-base percentage, and 81st in slugging.

-- Verdugo has picked up a hit in 67.8% of his 90 games this year, with multiple hits in 33.3% of them.
+- Verdugo has picked up a hit in 62 of 91 games this year, with multiple hits 30 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.